raseekshrestha/60daysoflearning/Readme.md

     - created endpoint for fetchin messages
     - fetch all the chat associated with the user
     - createing a new group and renaming function
+    - add or remove user from the group functionality
+    - implemented socket.io to send and receive message throught socket

+[Day 26:](https://github.com/raseekshrestha/60daysoflearning/tree/master/day26) multer to upload files and express static